 How Car Loans Impact Your Credit Score

-Before choosing any type of loan, it’s important to know how credit scoring works.
+Before choosing any type of loan, it’s important to know how credit works.
 Your credit score takes several factors into consideration, such as making the payments on time and how long you’ve been doing so.
 Credit bureaus monitor and compute this data using the following weighted system for each variable:

 - History of payments: Making consecutive, on-time payments on loans and credit cards makes up 35% of your credit score.
 Timely payments are good for building credit; late or missed payments will hurt it.
 Paying off a car loan early closes the account completely, which may work against your positive payment history.

-- Credit Utilization: The ratio of the amount you owe to the total credit limit of your accounts, factoring in how much you owe on your car loan.
+- Credit utilization: The ratio of the amount you owe to the total credit limit of your accounts, factoring in how much you owe on your car loan.
 This ratio accounts for 30% of your credit score.
 Paying a loan off early changes your utilization ratio.

-- Credit History: The age/length of time you’ve had open credit accounts, from your oldest reported account to the most recent, and the average age of them all.
+- Credit history: The age/length of time you’ve had open credit accounts, from your oldest reported account to the most recent, and the average age of them all.
 Credit age makes up 15% of your credit score.
 Once a car loan is paid in full, the account will “fall off” and change the average age of your overall credit—impacting your score.

-When It Makes Sense to Pay Off a Car Loan Early
+Reasons to Pay Off a Car Loan Early

 Sometimes, the trade-off of a temporary credit hit is long-term benefits.
 For example, if you plan on selling the car, paying off the balance to have the vehicle title beforehand can make the process easier.